 Don’t you just love desserts during the holidays?

-Its is one of the times where you can sit with family and friends while you devour the sweetest desserts.
-Its the best time to enjoy desserts and not feel guilty about loving every morsel!
+Its is one of the times where you can sit with family and friends while you devour the sweetest desserts without feeling guilty.

 In the past, desserts typically include pies, cakes and cupcakes.
 This year, though, I thought I would try something a little different.